chebichebkheireddine/Labs-API-V3/README.md

 Once the project is up and running, you can use tools like Postman to interact with the API endpoints.
 Refer to the API documentation for detailed usage instructions.

+# Lab API Endpoints

+## GET /api/labs

+This endpoint retrieves all labs along with their associated analyses.

+## POST /api/labs

+This endpoint creates a new lab.
+The request body should include the following fields:

+-   `name`: The name of the lab (required)
+-   `phone`: The phone number of the lab (required)
+-   `photo`: The photo of the lab (required)
+-   `address`: The address of the lab (required)

+If the request is successful, it returns a JSON response with a message indicating that the lab has been added.

+## GET /api/labs/{id}

+This endpoint retrieves the lab with the specified ID.

+## PUT /api/labs/{id}

+This endpoint updates the lab with the specified ID.
+The request body should include the following fields:

+-   `id`: The ID of the lab (required)
+-   `name`: The new name of the lab (required)
+-   `phone`: The new phone number of the lab (required)
+-   `photo`: The new photo of the lab (required)
+-   `address`: The new address of the lab (required)

+If the request is successful, it returns a JSON response with a message indicating that the lab has been updated.

+## DELETE /api/labs/{id}

+This endpoint deletes the lab with the specified ID.
+If the request is successful, it returns a JSON response with a message indicating that the lab has been deleted.

+## GET /api/labs/search

+This endpoint retrieves labs and analyses based on a search term.
+The search term should be provided as a query parameter named `sherch`.
+The search term is used to filter the labs and analyses based on their `name` and `address` fields.

+# Analyse API Endpoints

+## GET /api/analyses

+This endpoint retrieves all analyses along with their associated labs.

+## POST /api/analyses

+This endpoint creates a new analysis.
+The request body should include the following fields:

+-   `name`: The name of the analysis (required)
+-   `parms`: The parameters of the analysis (required)
+-   `value`: The value of the analysis (required)
+-   `lab_id`: The ID of the associated lab (required)

+## GET /api/analyses/{id}

+This endpoint retrieves the analysis with the specified ID.

+## PUT /api/analyses/{id}

+This endpoint updates the analysis with the specified ID.
+The request body should include the following fields:

+-   `name`: The new name of the analysis (required)
+-   `parms`: The new parameters of the analysis (required)
+-   `value`: The new value of the analysis (required)
+-   `lab_id`: The new ID of the associated lab (required)

+## DELETE /api/analyses/{id}

+This endpoint deletes the analysis with the specified ID.

+## GET /api/analyses/search

+This endpoint retrieves analyses based on a search term.
+The search term should be provided as a query parameter named `sherch`.
+The search term is used to filter the analyses based on their `name` and `parms` fields.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.